opensha/opensha.github.io/Applications.md

 Field, E.H., T.H.
 Jordan, and C.A.
 Cornell (2003), OpenSHA: A Developing Community-Modeling Environment for Seismic Hazard Analysis, Seismological Research Letters, 74, no. 4, p.
 406-419.
 ```

-*Note that all applications are being continually developed and that the project provides [no guarantees](License) as to their serviceability.*
+*Note that all applications are being continually developed and that the project provides [no guarantees](License-Disclaimer) as to their serviceability.*

 If you encounter an issue with our applications, please submit a [ticket here](https://github.com/opensha/opensha-apps/issues).

+### Requirements

+Our apps are written in [Java](https://www.oracle.com/java/technologies/) and are cross-platform.
+The OpenSHA developers use Linux and Mac OSX, but apps should run on Windows as well.
+Basic requirements are as follows:

+* Java 8 (aka 1.8) or above
+* 64-bit version of Java
+* At least 4 GB of RAM (8 GB or greater recommended)

+Check that you have the correct version installed with the `java -version` command in a terminal (make sure that it says '64-Bit' and that the version is appropriate).

 ### Launching applications